Reference | Upgrading and rolling back the R version used in Dataiku#

 Prerequisites#

-The R integration must be configured on your instance.
+An administrator must have configured the R integration on your instance.

 Upgrading R#

-When upgrading the base R version that is being used in a particular Dataiku environment, this is generally a two-step process that includes:
+Upgrading the base R version in use in a particular Dataiku environment is generally a two-step process:

-Upgrading the R distribution itself on the server (typically using the system package manager, such as yum or apt depending on the Linux OS that is being used)
+Upgrading the R distribution itself on the server (typically using the system package manager, such as yum or apt depending on the Linux OS in use).

-Rebuilding the default R environment and all managed code environments (i.e. reinstall all R packages for each environment)
+Rebuilding the default R environment and all managed code environments (that is, reinstall all R packages for each environment).

-The latter is needed because it is important to note that binary compatibility between different versions of R is not guaranteed, which can lead to issues if these R packages are not reinstalled and R environments not rebuilt.
-In particular, upgrading R from v3.4 to v3.5 has been known to cause issues and result in all installed packages being broken.
-One such example can be seen in this Github thread.
+You need to do the latter because binary compatibility between different versions of R isn’t guaranteed.
+This can lead to issues if these R packages aren’t reinstalled and R environments not rebuilt.
+In particular, it’s known that upgrading R from v3.4 to v3.5 can cause issues, such as breaking all installed packages.
+You can see one such example in this GitHub thread.

 Rebuilding the default R environment and managed code environments#